Ethycs/persistent-sensor-storage/README.md

 ```bash
 pixi run uvicorn src.persistent_sensor_storage.main:app --host 0.0.0.0 --port 8000
 ```
-This command launches Uvicorn to serve your FastAPI app from the Pixi-managed environment.
-The API will be available at http://localhost:8000, with interactive documentation at http://localhost:8000/docs.
+This command launches Uvicorn to serve your FastAPI app from the Pixi-managed environment. <mark> The API will be available at http://localhost:8000, with interactive documentation at http://localhost:8000/docs.</mark> You can access the curl commands from /docs

 4. Running Tests
 To run the automated tests (located in the tests/ directory), execute: